stewi1014/clod/README.md

 You, me, the terminal and the text editor.
 Kinda sounds like a Eurodyne lyric, I know, but trust me - we'll go fuckin' nova.

 ## Building
 Have gradle and meson installed.
+If you just want the C stuff, you can hop to the [`clod`](./clod) directory and skip the gradle nonsense.

 Some examples; `gradle fabric-1.19.1:runClient`, `gradle fabric-1.20.1:build`, `gradle forge-1.19.4:runClient`, `gradle paper-1.21.5:build` and `gradle neoforge-1.21.0:runServer` all operate as you would expect.

-If you just want the C stuff, hop to the `clod` directory and use meson as normal.

 `build_all_targets.sh` is generated for convenience.